Level 1/2 Chargers

 Plugshare is very popular source of information on charging stations, with users able to filter locations based on their vehicle model, provide feedback, and plan trips through the smartphone app and website.
 ChargePoint also has a smartphone application which can show real time availability of charging stations on their network.
 Errors and omissions may exist in any of these sources.

 Our current map of charging does not include information on plug types available at specific locations.
-This is especially important for non-Tesla DC Fast Charging which can offer plugs for CHAdeMO and/or SAE Combined Charging System.
-We strongly recommend checking PlugShare for plug types available and any recent check-ins before relying on a DC Fast Charging location.
+We strongly recommend using PlugShare to filter charging locations to only show plug types compatible with your vehicle and reviewing recent user check-ins before relying on a DC Fast Charging location.

 EV drivers are always encouraged to plan ahead and know where alternative charging station options may exist in case there is an equipment problem or a station is in-use.
 Some EVs have built-in systems to help plan long distance travel and find backup charging locations in case of an outage.
 PlugShare and A Better Routeplanner also offer EV road trip planning aids.

 Future EV Charging Availability

 Vermont has more public charging availability than many other states, but reaching the State's goals for EV adoption will require expanding our network.
 Fortunately the State already has a contract in place with Blink EV Charging to build out 11 additional DC fast charging locations in Enosburg, Fair Haven, Johnson, Ludlow, Newport, Randolph, Rutland, Springfield, South Hero, St Johnsbury, and Wilmington.
 Another contract with Norwich Technologies will add fast charging at six more locations in Alburgh, Bradford, Brighton, Hardwick, Vergennes and Waterbury.
 Many of these should be installed in 2022.
 Additional information on State funding support for EV charging is available on the Vermont Agency of Commerce and Community Development's EV charging grant program resources.
 Adding charging at these 17 locations will mean travelers on Vermont roads will never be more than about 30 miles to a fast charging location.